thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

     For example, `DC=ldap,DC=thoughtspot,DC=com`

-## Fetch users and groups from LDAP with Active Directory
+## Fetch users and groups from LDAP with Active Directory or OpenLDAP

 There are two ways for you to fetch users and groups from LDAP and populate them into your ThoughtSpot system: